bigseainc/gravityforms-hubspot/readme.txt

 = Is my Hub ID required? =

-No, only your API Key is required.
-However, if you want this plugin to provide the HubSpot Tracking Analytics script automatically for you, one must be provided in order to properly do so.
+Sort of.
+If you plan to connect to HubSpot via oAuth, yes, we do need your Hub ID.
+Also, if you want us to provide the HubSpot Analytics Tracking code in your theme, we'd need your Hub ID as well.

+If you're going to connect via API Key, we do not need your Hub ID.

 = Where do I find my HubSpot Hub ID? =